-Darren Woolway ARPS, LMPA, Ba(Hons): Automotive, Car and Still Life Product Photographer
+Darren Woolway ARPS, AMPA, Ba(Hons): Automotive, Car and Still Life Product Photographer

 My name is Darren Woolway and I’m a full time commercial photographer specialising in still life and automotive photography.
 I’m also a speaker and a teacher… but more about that shortly.